-1. have a minimum ASU GPA of 2.00;

-2. meet the admission requirements of the degree program for which the application is being made; and

-3. have official transcripts mailed to the address on the application from any accredited institution attended since leaving ASU West, ASU Main, or ASU East.
+- 1. have a minimum ASU GPA of 2.00; - 2. meet the admission requirements of the degree program for which the application is being made; and - 3. have official transcripts mailed to the address on the application from any accredited institution attended since leaving ASU.

-An applicant who has been denied readmission may appeal for reinstatement to the ASU West Campus Standards Committee.
+An applicant who has been denied readmission may appeal for reinstatement to the Campus Standards Committee.
 Applicants for nondegree readmission who do not have a GPA of 2.00, may appeal to have the requirement waived through Admission Services.